oconnor0/BeaconRoad/CoreRules.md

     * Target: 1 allied creature within 30'.
     * Effect: You suffer another's wounds (select 1):
         * The target selects 1 wound and loses it.
 You gain that wound.
-        * The target rolls a recovery.
+        * The target Recovers.
 You lose that many HP.
         * The target clears up to 3 stress.
 You gain that stress.

         On your next turn, you may use the following: